Frat1n/ESCALIBUR_FRAMEWORK/SECURITY.md

 DONT USE THIS FOR ILLEGAL PURPOSES!!!
 ITS AN EDUCATIONAL ONLY PROJECT!!!
 ## Supported Versions

-Rn only 1 version exists but i am working on the others so be ready for future updates with more features.
+Rn 2 versions exist but i am working on the others so be ready for future updates with more features.

  |Version | Supported          |
  |------- | ------------------ |